 But first: why does earned media matter?

-Instead of picture-perfect models in idyllic settings, consumers started wanting to see real people who really use the products and services brands are selling.
+As we all know, social media changed everything when it came to advertising.
+Instead of picture-perfect models in idyllic settings, consumers started wanting to see real people who really used the products and services brands are selling.

 There’s an SEO value to earned media, too.
 Since Google rewards fresh content, earned media from third parties—in other words, fresh content about your brand in the form of articles, tweets, reviews, etc.—can boost your “freshness” score and push your brand up higher in search rankings.

-Creating a solid earned media strategy
+1. Creating a solid earned media strategy

 Like any marketing effort, planning out a defined strategy will help you achieve your goals in a much more efficient and measurable manner.

-Here’s what to do.
+Here’s what to do:

-1. Define your goals.
+- Define your goals.
 Are you trying to generate more brand awareness in general?
 Push a particular product or service?
 Reach a new target demographic?

-Ways to generate more earned media
+2. Generate more earned media

+There are several ways you can start generating more earned media.
+Identify brand ambassadors on your social channels and up your engagement with them.
 Brand ambassadors are simply fans who genuinely love your brand—and who, most importantly, are vocal about that online.

 To help cultivate these fans, make sure you engage with them regularly.
 Thank them for their support.
 Find out if they have a blog or website of their own.
-Do what you can to show your appreciation for them, whether that means sending them a coupon, or sharing one of their own posts on your brand’s social channel.
+Do what you can to show your appreciation for them, whether that means sending them a coupon or sharing one of their posts on your brand’s social channel.

-Get in touch with journalists
+3. Get in touch with journalists

 Reporters and journalists always need quotes from industry experts.
 Search for reporters who cover topics that your brand’s leadership can speak to, and pitch them a story idea.
 Another good tool is HARO, or Help a Reporter—this site connects sources with journalists who need their expertise.